Ismaïla Sarr: Rennes

 On 26 July 2017, Sarr signed a four-year contract with Ligue 1 side Rennes.
 The transfer fee paid to Metz was reported as €17 or 20 million, depending on the source.
-He picked the transfer to Rennes over a move to FC Barcelona.
+Sarr claimed that he had chosen to sign for Rennes ahead of Barcelona, saying: "I could have gone to Spain and join the great Barcelona, but leaving Metz to join them was too early.
+I saw Rennes as a club that will help me progress and reach great heights".